IABCLAIM/CLAIM/claim.iabdenmark.dk/README.md

 # Setting up claim.iabdanmark.dk

 In this folder we will go through the steps of setting up a demo site such as [http://claim.iabdanmark.dk](http://claim.iabdanmark.dk).
-Note that this web page is simulating a blockchain by using Ganache on the webserver.
+Note that this web page is simulating a blockchain by running Ganache on the webserver.
 To see how CLAIM is running in production on Ethereum we refer you back to the root folder of the repo.

 ## Get started

 ### Requirements